Unbundled Advertiser Assets at Scale

 Today, advertisers see promise in using programmatic to bring automation and ad creative capabilities to native advertising, but they aren’t moving at full steam.
 Instead, they are still apprehensive about whether or not native can truly be automated in a beautiful and contextually engaging manner.
 They worry that their exceptional designers will feel as though their talents are being squandered in an effort to execute simple, but many, design edits.

 Publishers are also concerned.
 They fear that as their native units move toward real-time bidding and programmatic processes, they will lose control over what their product looks like and their integrity will suffer a blow.
-This is where, Maeda feels it important “to connect the worlds of design, technology, and business together, so that people [do not continue to] see them as three different things.”
+This is where, Maeda feels it important “to connect the worlds of design, technology, and business together, so that people see them as three different things.”

 When advertisers partner with technology platforms to create native advertising that aligns itself with the look, content, and feel of the publisher’s environment, the worlds of design, technology, and business, come together to create scalable solutions.
 Advertisers can continue dedicating their creative resources effectively, while publishers’ continue to deliver quality content to their audience.